TroyFernandes/MusicBeeChromecast/README.md

 **PLEASE READ CAREFULLY**

 1. Go to Edit -> Edit Preferences -> Plugins -> Click the "Settings" button under Musicbee Chromecast
 2. Enter a web server port.
-Use the same port you used for the ``MBCCRules.exe`` NOTE: you must choose a port between 1025-65535
+Use the same port you used for the ``MBCCRules.exe`` NOTE: you must choose a port between 1025-65535 (I recommend 8080)
 4. Click save, and restart musicbee
-5. Righclick the toolbar (or on the "Arrange Panels") icon and click "Configure Toolbar"
+5. Right-click the toolbar (or on the "Arrange Panels") icon and click "Configure Toolbar"
 6. Add a new Toolbar button with an icon of your choosing, or simply type in "Chromecast" for example.
 Under the "Command" dropdown, choose "Chromecast".
 Then click update.

 # How to Use